T3DocumentationStarter/Public-Info-055/Documentation/Administration/Index.rst

 ------------

 Currently there isn't a form element available providing a checkbox with a label linking to an other page.
-To customize such a label the classes :scss:`pp-label-dataprotection` and :scss:`pp-dataprotection` were introduced.
+To customize such a label the classes ::`pp-label-dataprotection` and ::`pp-dataprotection` were introduced.

 How to use it:

-1. Create a content element with the text to be assigned to the checkbox and assign the class :scss:`pp-label-dataprotection` to it.
+1. Create a content element with the text to be assigned to the checkbox and assign the class
+   ::`pp-label-dataprotection` to it.

-2. In the form definition assign the class :scss:`pp-dataprotection` to the checkbox:
+2. In the form definition assign the class ::`pp-dataprotection` to the checkbox:

    .. code-block:: yaml